SNCFdevelopers/wcs/src/components/button/readme.md

 Button component, can also be a link when specifying href.

+## Click event

+The WCS button relies on the native click event to pass a user click to your app.
+For now, it's not possible for us to prevent the click event to be fired when the button's disabled attribute is true.
+This means you'll receive click events on a disabled wcs button.
+If you're using the button with a library like Angular or React, they have internal mechanisms to prevent this behavior.
+Your callbacks will therefore not be called.
+To fix this problem, we plan to provide a wcsClick event in addition to the native click for applications developed without frameworks.

 ## Properties

 | Property   | Attribute  | Description                                                                                                                                                         | Type                              | Default     |